About Lisa Murnan

 I met my husband in 2011 and moved to San Diego to be with him.
 I started working as an interaction designer at ACTIVE Network when I got to California, then transitioned into full-time UX consulting a year later.
 As a consultant, I worked with Ally again plus a number of startups.

-In 2014, we moved to Colorado (more room for our 10 dogs!) and I started working as a UX Designer at Dell Secureworks, which is where I am today.
+In 2014, we moved to Colorado (more room for our dogs!) and I started working as a UX Designer at Dell Secureworks.
 If you REALLY want to stay humble, work as a designer at a cybersecurity company for a while.
-I still feel like I’ve barely scratched the surface.
+I spent the next decade there, eventually becoming Director of User Experience and leading design teams through layoffs, pivots, and organizational chaos.
+In February 2025, Secureworks was acquired by Sophos (a much larger cybersecurity company), and I moved into a Director role there leading UX across their XDR, Endpoint, and AI platforms, plus their central platform and design system.